XRPLF/xrpl-dev-portal/content/tutorials/manage-the-rippled-server/cluster-rippled-servers.md

 3. On each server, edit the [config file](https://github.com/ripple/rippled/blob/master/cfg/rippled-example.cfg), modifying the following sections:

-    1. List the IP address and port of each other server under the `[ips_fixed]` section.
-The port should be the one from the other servers' `protocol = peer` setting in their `rippled.cfg` (usually 51235).
-Each member of the cluster should list all _other_ members of the cluster here.
+    1. In the `[ips_fixed]` section, list the IP address and port of each _other_ member of the cluster.
+For each of those servers, the port number should match the `protocol = peer` port (usually 51235) from that server's `rippled.cfg`.
 For example:

             [ips_fixed]
             192.168.0.1 51235